Ronnie beat Zhou Yuelong by 6-0 this afternoon to book his place in the last 16. He will play Marco Fu or Jack Lisowski next on Wednesday.

 “It is a learning curve for him, but at some point you have to stop learning and start giving out a few lessons yourself.
 I think he’s going to win tournaments because he’s a superb player.
 I have to train myself to block out my opponent and focus on what I have to do, and if I can do that I can make it difficult for whoever I play.”

-And the coverage
+And the action (BBC coverage)

-And BTW Steve’s current feed on twitter shows that he perfectly got it, and does see Ronnie’s point of view, as well as Hrearn’s… And it also shows that not all the fans think it’s nonsense, far from it.
+And BTW Steve’s current feed on twitter shows that he perfectly got it, and does see Ronnie’s point of view, as well as Hearn’s… And it also shows that not all the fans think it’s nonsense, far from it.
 Have a read whilst it’s still current!